University of Mississippi School of Law: Programs

 The law school is home to five auxiliary law programs: Center for Air and Space Law, the National Center for Justice and the Rule of Law, the Mississippi Innocence Project, the Mississippi Law Research Institute, and the Mississippi Judicial College.
 The law school also offers a number of clinical programs, including clinics in Child Advocacy, Criminal Appeals, Elder Law, Housing, Mediation Practicum, Legislation & Policy, Tax Practicum, Street Law, and Transactional Law.
 The MacArthur Justice Clinic, a branch of the program at Northwestern University School of Law, opened in the fall of 2014.

 Employment

 According to Ole Miss' official 2016 ABA-required disclosures, 60.3% of the Class of 2016 obtained full-time, long-term, JD-required employment nine months after graduation.
 Ole Miss' Law School Transparency under-employment score is 18.9%, indicating the percentage of the Class of 2013 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Ranking

-In 2009, National Jurist Magazine rated the University of Mississippi School of Law among the top five "best value law schools" in the United States.

-U.S. News ranks Ole Miss Law as tied for number 98 in the country.
+In 2025, U.S. News & World Report ranked Ole Miss Law as tied for number 121 in the country.